 If you've read this far, then you should!

 We welcome applications from all students whatever your discipline or field of experience - what matters to us is that you're keen and want to be considered.

 The main condition is that you must be a current Durham undergraduate, even if you will have graduated by the time the internship starts and you are free of academic commitments for the duration of the internship.

 Successful applicants will be with us from 1 July 2019 until 20 September 2019.
-Applications are not open for 2019 yet, but watch this space.
+The closing date is 7th June 2019, and interviews will take place on 18th June.